PhD in Applied Plant Ecology - University of Manchester (2004)

 JK.
 Rowntree, RS.
 Cowan, M. Leggett, MM.
 Ramsay, MF.
 Fay (2010).
 Which moss is which?
 Identification of the threatened moss Orthodontium gracile using molecular and morphological techniques.
 Conservation Genetics.
 11(3), pp.1033-1042.

 JK.
 Rowntree, JG.
 Duckett, CL.
 Mortimer, MM.
 Ramsay, S. Pressel (2007).
 Formation of specialized propagules resistant to desiccation and cryopreservation in the threatened moss Ditrichum plumbicola (Ditrichales, Bryopsida).
-Annals of Botany.
+Ann Bot.
 100(3), pp.483-496.

 JK.
 Rowntree (2006).
 Development of novel methods for the initiation of in vitro bryophyte cultures for conservation.
 Plant Cell, Tissue and Organ Culture.
 87(2), pp.191-201.